AlenSaavedra/console-app/README.md

 # GO - CONSOLE CRUD

-This is a simple CRUD application using Go that stores data in a JSON file, and do some basic operations like create, read, update and delete.
+This is a simple Cli application using Go that stores data in a JSON file, and do some basic operations like create, read, update and delete.

 # Installation